estebansolo/python30/docs/07_lambdas.md

 # Day 07 - Lambdas

-Lambda functions are also known as anonymous functions, they can, like a normal function, take different arguments but lambdas are one line functions.
+Lambda functions are also known as anonymous functions, they can, as a normal function, take different arguments and return a single value, but lambdas are one-line functions.

+The syntax is as follows:

 ```python
 lambda arguments: expresion